-Todd secures Armoy Supersport double
+Todd seals stunning four-timer at Armoy

-Armoy road races: Todd secures Supersport double
+Armoy road races: Davey Todd obliterates lap record on way to four-timer

 Last updated on .From the section Northern Ireland

-Davey Todd secured a Supersport double at Saturday's Armoy road races on his Milenco by Padgett's Honda.
+Superstock TT rostrum finisher and Southern 100 solo champion Todd obliterated the lap record on his third circuit of the feature outing to become the first name on the trophy for more than a decade, Dunlop having triumphed in the last nine runnings of the race.

+Todd became the first rider to lap the County Antrim circuit in less than one minute 40 seconds with his time of 1:39.773.

-Todd won the 600cc opener, which had been delayed from Friday night, by 0.3 seconds from Darryl Tweed.
+Earlier in the day, Todd won the 600cc opener, which had been delayed from Friday night, by 0.3 seconds from Darryl Tweed.

-Tweed started from the second group of riders and led for much of the race on corrected time before being overhauled by the Yorkshireman on the final lap.
+Tweed started from the second group of riders and led for much of the race on corrected time before being overhauled by the Saltburn pilot on the final lap.

 Todd enjoyed a more comfortable 5.1-seconds winning margin over Adam McLean in the second Supersport outing.

-Tobermore rider McLean had finished third in the first of the Supersport races on a Yamaha, followed by Dominic Herbertson, Paul Jordan, Mike Browne, Sheils and Michael Sweeney.
+Tobermore rider McLean had finished third in the first of the Supersport races on a Yamaha, followed by Dominic Herbertson, Paul Jordan, Browne, Sheils and Sweeney.

 Sheils claimed the final podium spot in race two on his McAdoo Kawasaki, with Browne, Herbertson and Jordan making up the top six in the seven-lapper.

-Cork competitor Browne had 10 seconds to spare over Joey Thompson in the Moto3 class, with Jamie Coward enjoying a similar advantage over Phil Crowe by the end of the Classic Superbike, with David Bell third in that category.
+Cork competitor Browne ended 10 seconds ahead of Joey Thompson in the Moto3 class, with Coward enjoying a similar advantage over Crowe by the end of the Classic Superbike, with David Bell third in that category.

+Coward came home first in a thrilling Supertwins race, edging out Sweeney by 0.013 seconds, pipping the Skerries man on the run to the finish line.
+Jordan completed the podium.

-Keelim Ryan won the Lightweight Supersport, which was also carried over from Friday night, while Welsh veteran Ian Lougher won the 350cc classic.
+Keelim Ryan won the Lightweight Supersport, which was also carried over from Friday night, while Welsh veteran Ian Lougher won the 350cc classic and Jordan the 1000cc classics.

-Among the races still to come over the three-mile course are the Open race and the feature 'Race of Legends' event, which has been won nine times in a row by Michael Dunlop.

-Southern 100 Solo Champion Todd will start as favourite to continue his winning streak in the main race of the day as he unofficially smashed Dunlop's existing lap record of 106.9mph in setting the fastest time in qualifying at 107.09.